openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 build_samples_msvc.bat
 ```

-By default, the script automatically detects the newest Microsoft Visual Studio version installed on the machine and uses it to build a solution for a sample code
+By default, the script automatically detects the highest Microsoft Visual Studio version installed on the machine and uses it to build a solution for a sample code.

 Once the build has been completed, sample binaries can be found in the following folders:
 * C samples -- `C:\Users\<user>\Documents\Intel\OpenVINO\inference_engine_c_samples_build\intel64\Release`,